 TLDR: See the highlighted portion.

 High fantasy is a problematic term.
-I was discussing Steven Erikson's Malazan Book of the Fallen series with an expert -- or at least someone who has read the series more than once.
+I was discussing Steven Erikson's Malazan Book of the Fallen series with someone who has read the series many times.
 I am not an expert; I haven't read ANY of the books, yet.
 [Edit: I have since read the first book and have thoughts at the end.]

-The discussion began with whether it was okay to read on an e-ink Kindle, and specifically whether I would need to flip back and forth to the maps, genealogy trees, etc. to read the book.
+The discussion began with whether it was okay to read on an e-ink Kindle, and specifically whether I would need to flip back and forth to the maps, genealogy trees, etc. in the book.
 In fact, it kind of started with whether one should just dive in and read without worrying about cataloguing the proper nouns or whether one should take notes.
 I kind of settled on note-taking.
 It seems that reading Erikson is the kind of activity where investment pays off, so I'm going to give it a go, despite the fact that I tend not to like high fantasy from the 80s forward.
 I find it too often riddled with non-essential proper nouns and history.

 And that is all context for the following Discord discussion in which I said something that seems kind of important to me.
 (I often don't know what I really think until I hear myself say it.)
-My conversant will be simply "JK" for anonymity.
+The other conversationalist will be simply "JK" for anonymity.

 JK: Yeah - it’s kinda nuts how developed the world is but as I mentioned in my message it’s deffo not ‘high fantasy’